agentic-profile/agentic-profile-express/README.md

 The easiest way to run this demo is locally.

-1. Clone this repository:
+1. From the shell, clone this repository

 	$ git clone git@github.com:agentic-profile/agentic-profile-express.git

-2. From the shell, switch to this project directory
+2. Then switch to the project directory

 	$ cd agentic-profile-express